 If you live outside the city of Manchester, but your child goes to a Manchester school, contact your local council.

-Education benefits are not usually available for children who go to independent (private) schools.
+Free school meals are not usually available for children who go to independent (private) schools.

 Free school meals are for: